brantr/lux-website/docs/source/policies.rst

 The lux system frontend servers (lux-0, lux-1, lux-2) are designed to support users of the cluster in its intended usage mode (i.e., distributed jobs running on the nodes).
 Any computationally or memory intensive job should not be run on the frontend, and instead should be executed on a node allocated via the Slurm scheduler.
 This policy especially includes the execution of python scripts, including simulation post processing and plotting – these are tasks that should be run on the nodes.
 Any job running on the frontend can be terminated without notice to the user.

 Computational tasks explicitly permitted on the frontend system are text/code editing, compilation, data transfer, and job monitoring.
-If you have a question about how to use the lux frontend systems, please email <a href="Brant%20Robertson">mailto:brant@ucsc.edu</a>.
+If you have a question about how to use the lux frontend systems, please email Brant_.

 Policy Violations
 -----------------